 Charles W. Wolfram, Modern Legal Ethics, KF 306 .W59

-This Wyoming Bar Association publication has a regular column written by University of Wyoming College of Law Professor John Burman.
-A subject index and a rules index to the column for the years 1996-2014 is available at this link.
+This Wyoming Bar Association publication had a regular ethics column written by University of Wyoming College of Law Professor Emeritus John Burman for over 18 years.
+An index to the column for the years 1996-2014 is available at this link.
 Disciplinary actions against Wyoming lawyers are also published in the Wyoming Lawyer.

 Wyoming State Bar Association, http://www.wyomingbar.org